Hey security folks,

 This one is implemented in Java and you need to struggle through the dependencies before it starts to cooperate…

-You’ll need: the JRE 6, SapCap itself, Jpcap, WinPcap and the MS Visual C++ runtime (unless already installed).
+You’ll need: a Java JRE, SapCap itself, Jpcap, WinPcap and the MS Visual C++ runtime (unless already installed).

 I managed to get it going on Windows XP (x32), but had to give up on my Windows 7 (x64) / JRE 7 workstation… but YMMV.